peternguyen93/pwning-tools/README.md

 >>> p = Pwn(elf='./silver_bullet',lazy='target 4444') # for socket
 >>> p = PwnProc(elf='./silver_bullet') # for interact with process
 ```
-- *pwning-tools* provide some method that help pwner easier to find libc symbol when they have leak address
+- *pwning-tools* provides some method that help pwner easier to find libc symbol when they have leak address
 ```python
 >>> from Pwn import *
 >>> p = Pwn()